 - 1/2 tsp black pepper

-- Heat the olive oil in a large stock pot over medium high heat.
+- Heat the olive oil in a large stock pot or dutch oven over medium-high heat.
 Add the chopped vegetables and salt.
-Sweat the vegetables for a 5 minutes, stirring occasionally.
+Sweat the vegetables for 5 minutes, stirring occasionally.

 - Stir in the thyme, bay leaf, whole chicken breasts, rinsed barley*, and black pepper.
 Fill the pot 3/4 full with filtered water and bring to a boil.